Paying tribute to the original Homer who is rumored to have perished on the island of Ios.

 - sailing up a dark, thin-water creek on an ebb tide (Beaulieu Creek) in which the channel is marked by tiny, nearly invisible willow branches stuck in the mud.
 The verbal instruction from the examiner was to mind the willies.
 Of course, I had no idea what then heck a willie was.

-- the loss of the engine while under power in unusual situations
+- the loss of the engine while under power in potentially dangerous situations.
+He simply told me to kill the engine in a tight situation.

 - a person overboard drill under sail in a current